Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Implications of VLBI measurements on the level of PGWs background

-So far, it turns out that the highly-correlated highly-populated two-mode squeezed PGWs leave a severe effect on the phase-correlations of the EM field, leading to a stringent constraint on $\text{r}_{k_0}$.
-However, possible decoherence of PGWs may change the result \cite{burgess2023minimal,martin2022discord}.
+The situation can change whenever $k\, \xi_{\text{ts}} \sim \nu = k\, d\, \theta/2$.
+This is possible whenever the coupling between the EM field and the underlying background is stronger, for instance, when the EM field suffers from material fields such as primordial density perturbations.
+In this case, it is natural to think of the gravitational lensing created by matter fluctuations as a source of incoherence of the EM phase.
+In this regard, the present formalism can be straightforwardly generalized to encounter the incoherence induced by the primordial density perturbations.

+The other issue concerns the quantum-to-classical transition \cite{burgess2023minimal,martin2022discord}.
+The possible decoherence of PGWs may alter the incoherence of the EM field.
 Basically, in a given decoherence schema for PGWs, it is crucial to follow the dynamics of the \textit{mean number of gravitons} and \textit{quantum correlations between gravitons} in the course of Universe expansion.
-These information are encoded in the diagonal and off-diagonal elements (in the Fock space representation) of the density matrix describing the evolution of PGWs, namely $\rho_{\text{pgws}}^{mn}(\eta)$.
-Possible decaying of the density matrix elements due to the decoherence mechanism, especially in the ultra-low frequency band of PGWs, may significantly reduce the incoherence of the EM field that results in a less stringent upper bound on the tensor-to-scalar ratio $\text{r}_{k_0}$.
-In particular, the decay of the diagonal elements corresponds to the decay of the mean number of gravitons, which leads to weaker EM-GWs coupling, and relieves the constraint on $\text{r}_{k_0}$.
-Hence, investigating the effect of PGWs subjected to decoherence on the phase correlations of the EM field deserves further assay that can be addressed within the presented formalism.
-The main goal of the present study is to introduce and evaluate a new way to look forward quantum gravitational effects using the well-established VLBI techniques and to infer the corresponding model parameters based on that.
+This information is encoded in the diagonal and off-diagonal elements (in the Fock space representation) of the density matrix describing the evolution of PGWs, namely $\rho_{\text{pgws}}^{mn}(\eta)$.
+On the other hand, the interaction of PGWs with matter fields in subsequent epochs after they have been generated can alter the quantum state of PGWs and turn them into coherent states \cite{kanno2019nonclassical}.
+Hence, the effect of PGWs subjected to decoherence or subsequent interactions deserves further assay that can be addressed within the present formalism.

+The main goal of the present study is to introduce and evaluate a new way to look forward to quantum gravitational effects using the well-established interferometric techniques and to infer the corresponding model parameters based on that.